-In contrast to constructor arguments, erased arguments to higher-order functions are not removed completely, but instead replaced by a placeholder value $\$ .
-The crucial optimization enabled by the erasure annotation is compiling $\lambda$ {n} $\to$ f {suc n} to simply f, removing a terrible space leak from the program.
+In contrast to constructor arguments, erased arguments to higher-order functions are not removed completely, but instead replaced by a placeholder value $$.
+The crucial optimization enabled by the erasure annotation is compiling λ {n} \to f {suc n} to simply f, removing a terrible space leak from the program.
 Compare to the result of compiling without erasure:

-It is also possible to mark top-level function definitions as erased.
+It is also possible to mark top-level definitions as erased.
 This guarantees that they are only used in erased arguments and can be useful to ensure that code intended only for compile-time evaluation is not executed at run time.
 (One can also use erased things in the bodies of erased definitions.)
 For instance,

 '''

-@O spec : Nat \rightarrow Nat - slow, but easy to verify impl : Nat \rightarrow Nat - fast, but hard to understand proof : \forall n \rightarrow spec n \equiv impl n
+QO spec : Nat \to Nat - slow, but easy to verify impl : Nat \to Nat - fast, but hard to understand proof : \forall n \to spec n \equiv impl n

 '''